Chronic stress prevention: why early intervention matters more than you think

 • Early warning signs (sleep disruption, irritability, motivation decline) are your nervous system’s distress call that prevention interventions can still stop the cascade; ignoring these signals locks dysregulation deeper.

-• Building relationship infrastructure before stress peaks is non-negotiable – genuine vulnerability with 3-5 trusted people creates the most powerful chronic stress buffer that works across all other intervention types.
+• Building relationship infrastructure before stress peaks is non-negotiable – genuine vulnerability with a handful of trusted people creates the most powerful chronic stress buffer that works across all other intervention types.

 • Prevention means strategic breaks, finding control pockets even in constrained environments, real social connections, monitoring your activation level, and responding immediately to early warning signs rather than pushing through.